 "I want to write more, but I just can't find the time."
 Sound familiar?
 Both aspiring and professional writers struggle to make room for writing.
-This workshop gives you two hours for writing and works better than caffeine to jump-start your efforts!
+This workshop gives you two hours to jump-start your efforts!
 It offers a lively discussion of aspects of craft, along with imaginative prompts to help you generate new material that you can plug directly into current projects or expand into something new.
 We'll write, share work as desired, and discusss writing in a warm, inspiring atmosphere.
 All levels and genres welcome.
-Maximum enrollment is five.
-Five mornings, dates tbd, $250.
-Snacks provided.

 Do you want to experience a supportive, engaging community of writers?
 This private workshop provides structure, detailed feedback, concrete guidance on craft and process, and effective deadlines to enable you to make real progress in you writing.
 Of seven published area novelists profiled in a 2010 Inquirer article, two spent years in this workshop.
 At each meeting, we critique the work of two writers; the instructor also leads a discussion of techniques relevant to those works and offers writing prompts to sharpen skills and awareness.
 In addition, each submission receives a written critique by the instructor and written comments from members.
 Each writer can submit up to 20 pages of a novel, short story, or work of creative nonfiction (such as memoir) twice.
 The workshop meets every other week for a total of eight sessions and is limited to five members.
 Admission is based on an emailed 10-page writing sample and a phone conversation with the instructor.
 Refreshments provided.

-PAYMENT POLICY: Each person's enrollment affects whether or not a workshop runs.
-A commitment to take a workshop indicates a commitment to paying fees in full.
-Fees are nonrefundable except in the case of a medical emergency on the part of the enrollee or close family member.
+PAYMENT POLICY: As is true for every educational institution, at The Word Studio, each person's enrollment affects whether or not a class or workshop will run.
+A commitment to take a workshop indicates a commitment to paying the class fee in full.
+So that we can honor our commitments to our teachers, fees are nonrefundable except in the case of a medical emergency on the part of the enrollee or close family member.